-Level I Prerequisites: CUL 110 Corequisites: CUL 150
+Level I Prerequisites: CUL 110 may enroll concurrently Corequisites: CUL 150

-Students demonstrate personal sales strategies as they operate a full service restaurant lab.
+30 lecture, 83 lab, 0 clinical, 0 other, 113 total contact hours Students demonstrate personal sales strategies as they operate a full service restaurant lab.
 Guest speakers, tours, and classroom discussions will follow the lab covering topics related to functions of marketing such as promotion, advertising, and public relations.

-CUL 174 CUL Co-op Education I

-Level I Prerequisites: 15 credit hours in program; consent required 10 lecture, 0 lab, 0 clinical, 120 other, 130 total contact hours
+CUL 174 CUL Co-op Education I 1-3 credits Level I Prerequisites: 15 credit hours in program; consent required

-In this course students gain skills from a new experience in an approved, compensated, culinary arts-related position.
+10 lecture, 0 lab, 0 clinical, 120 other, 130 total contact hours In this course students gain skills from a new experience in an approved, compensated, culinary arts-related position.
 Together with the instructor and employer, students set up work assignments and learning objectives to connect classroom learning with career-related work experience.
 This is the first of two co-op courses.

-CUL 210 Garde Manger
+CUL 210 Gardemanger

-Level I Prerequisites: CUL 120 and CUL 121 30 lecture, 45 lab, 0 clinical, 0 other, 75 total contact hours
+Level I Prerequisites: CUL 120 and CUL 121